-4i-TRACTION (2022): Transformative change to achieve 1.5°C: an EU member state assessment.
+4i-TRACTION (2023): Transformative change to achieve 1.5°C: an EU member state assessment.
 4i-TRACTION Policy Brief.
-Climate Analytics, Berlin.
+Climate Analytics.
+Updated version_v2; Berlin.

 For selected EU member states (Germany, Finland, France, Belgium, the Netherlands, Poland and Spain), the assessment finds that:

-- All selected member states can cut their greenhouse gas emissions to at least 50% below 1990 levels by 2030 (excluding LULUCF), and in some countries up to 77%.
-Of the seven member states assessed, none have legislated 2030 targets that align with domestic mitigation pathways derived from globally cost-effective 1.5°C pathways.
+- All selected member states should cut their greenhouse gas emissions to at least 47% below 1990 levels by 2030 (excluding LULUCF), and in some countries up to 76%.
+Of the seven member states assessed, none have introduced sufficient policies to align with domestic (national) mitigation pathways derived from globally cost-effective 1.5°C pathways.

-- Renewables provide 40-47% of the countries’ final energy demand in 2030, rising to above 90% by 2050.
-Residual fossil fuel demand is largely concentrated in aviation and nonenergy use, where synthetic fuels and renewable feedstocks represent the main source of competition.
+- Renewables provide 33-82% of the countries’ final energy demand in 2030, rising to above 90% by 2050.
+Residual fossil fuel demand is largely concentrated in aviation and non-energy use, where synthetic fuels and renewable feedstocks represent the main source of competition.

 The policy brief is available for download.

 Read the underlying report here.